taulantkoka/taulantkoka.github.io/_pages/projects-memory.md

 **Why optimal moves can change even below capacity.** The formulas for $k < M$ are identical in the bounded and Zwick models.
 Yet the optimal move at, say, $k=3$ can differ between the two.
 The reason is that the *values* plugged into those formulas are different, because they ultimately depend on what happens at the boundary.

-An analogy: the riverbed is the same for the first 7 miles.
-But Zwick's river flows on to the sea, while the bounded model hits a dam at mile 7.
+An analogy: the riverbed is the same for the first 7 miles, but Zwick's river flows on to the sea while the bounded model hits a dam at mile 7.
 The dam changes the water level everywhere upstream.

 Concretely, $e_{12,3}$ depends on $e_{12,5}$, which depends on $e_{12,7}$.
 In Zwick's model, $e_{12,7}$ feeds into $k=8,9,\dots,12$, including the pass equilibrium.
 Under $M=7$, $e_{12,7}$ loops back into the boundary recursion instead.
 Same local formula, different downstream values, different optimal move.

 </details>

 ## 7. Results

 ### Move tables

 The tables below show the optimal move at each knowledge level $k$ for several board sizes.
-Bold entries mark positions where the bounded-memory strategy differs from Zwick.
+Bold entries mark where the bounded-memory strategy differs from Zwick.

 **$n = 8$ (16 cards):**